 Developing good time management skill is critical to maintaining your mental health while in college.
 Why?
 Because managing your time well allows you to achieve more, enjoy more free time, lead a more balanced life, and reduce stress.

 How do you use your time?

 If you are like many students, a week will go by and you will wonder where all your time went.
 Finding out how you use your time is the first step to owning your time and choosing how you use it.
 Follow these steps to identify how you currently use your time:

-- Print out a weekly schedule template or use your smart phone or planner.
+- Print out a weekly schedule template (Word) or use your smart phone or planner.

 - Keep track of what you do each day for a week.
 Try to remember to keep track of all the little spaces, and not just the big chunks.